Privacy Policy

 Our website may contain social plugins.

-These are deactivated by default, so that no data is initially transferred to the providers.
-Only when you actively click on a plugin is a connection to the respective network established.
+These are disabled by default, so that no data is initially transferred to the providers.
+Only when you actively click on a plugin is a connection established with the relevant network.

 18.4 Legal basis